Sunday 5 May 2019

 Futás a koraszülöttekért (Run for Preemies)

-This charity running event features a very scenic 59.3km point-to-point course through the hills of Zala County in Hungary.
+This charity running event features a very scenic 66km point-to-point course through the hills of Zala County in Hungary.

 The race is open to individual runners and to relay teams of up to ten runners.

-The very hilly multi-terrain course begins at the Göcsej Village Museum, an ethnographic open-air museum in the town of Zalaegerszeg.
+The very hilly multi-terrain course begins at the ZalaZone test track, a proving ground for testing vehicles, located on the northern edge of the town of Zalaegerszeg.

 It ends on the main square of Keszthely, an old town situated at the western end of Lake Balaton, Central Europe's largest lake.